King Lear (2018 film)

-King Lear is a 2018 British-American television film directed by Richard Eyre.
+King Lear is a 2018 television film directed by Richard Eyre.
 An adaptation of the play of the same name by William Shakespeare, cut to just 115 minutes, it was broadcast on BBC Two on 28 May 2018.
 Starring Anthony Hopkins as the title character, the abridged adaptation is set in a highly militarised version of 21st-century London and depicts the tragedy that follows when the sovereign King Lear announces the end of his reign and the division of his kingdom among his three daughters.
 The adaptation was met with positive reviews, which commended its acting, and many singled out Hopkins for his performance in the title role.

 Plot

-Set in a highly militarized version of a 21st-century London, the sovereign King Lear calls his family together one evening in order for him to announce the division of his kingdom among his three daughters.
+Set in a highly militarised version of 21st-century London, the sovereign King Lear calls his family together one evening in order for him to announce the division of his kingdom among his three daughters.
 The two elder daughters, Regan and Goneril, make open statements about their allegiance to and love for their father and receive each a share of the kingdom.
 The king's youngest daughter Cordelia, however, finds the act of making such a verbal statement superficial and declines to make a comparable declaration.
 As a result, she is refused her share of the inheritance, which is now entirely divided between her two elder sisters, and becomes a bride to the French King without dowry.

 In a short period of time thereafter, Lear is dispossessed of all his possessions and retinue after Regan and Goneril take power.
 Meanwhile, Edmund, bastard son of the Earl of Gloucester, abuses his (legitimately-born) brother Edgar's trust in order to gain their father's trust and confidence and has Edgar effectively banished from home and court.
 Lear's mind begins to waver and for a time he must survive on his own, disowned and starving, between the castles and strongholds of his former kingdom.
-Eventually, Cordelia returns with military reinforcements by way of her new marriage and England is reduced to civil war.
-Cordelia's troops are beaten and Cordelia is killed soon after reuniting with her father.
+Eventually, Cordelia returns with the French army by way of her new marriage and England is reduced to civil war.
+England defeats France and Cordelia is killed soon after reuniting with her father.
 Edgar in the meantime has returned to challenge Edmund to armed combat and mortally wounds Edmund before Lear returns to the scene with the body of the dead Cordelia.
 Regan and Goneril are then dispatched and killed in order to return England to peace and end the civil war.
 Lear dies of exhaustion at the scene of the death of his three daughters.

 The bodies of the three dead sisters are collected and placed on a war-time pull cart, and Lear's dead body is added to the pull cart.
-The Duke of Kent and Edgar are left to bury the four bodies and to start to rebuild a savaged wartime landscape.
-It is the wartime landscape left in the wake of the civil war which has just ended following the consequences caused by Lear's previous and ill-fated division on his lands and possessions among his daughters.
+Kent and Edgar are left to bury the four bodies and to start to rebuild a savaged wartime landscape.